flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 ## A quick introduction

-Sega (and their TV ads) want you to know: It's impossible to bring descent games without faster graphics and richer sounds.
+Sega (and their TV ads) want you to know: It's impossible to bring decent games without faster graphics and richer sounds.

 Their new system includes lots of *already familiar* components ready to be programmed.
 This means that, in theory, developers would only need to learn about Sega's new GPU... right?